Advanced manufacturing plants

 Newark Factory opened its doors in 1921 and is an ideal location for growers of sugar beet in Lincolnshire and Nottinghamshire.
 Situated just beside the A1, it has excellent road links.

-Nearly 100 years old, Newark, like its sister factories, has seen massive investment over the years which has turned it in to the advanced manufacturing plant it is today.
+Over 100 years old, Newark, like its sister factories, has seen massive investment over the years which has turned it in to the advanced manufacturing plant it is today.

 Most recently, Newark has increased the amount of storage space at its site, the 23m high and 50m wide steel structure, which is the largest across all the factories, can safely store an additional 60,000t of thick juice, sugar in its liquid form.
 This is the equivalent of 31,500 tonnes of bagged white sugar.